floraison/flor/doc/common_attributes.md

 ```
 sequence
-  set a: 0
+  set a 0
-  # a is set to 1, b is unknown
+  # a is set to 0, b is unknown

   sequence vars: { a: 1, b: 1 }
     # a is set to 1, b is set to 1
-    set a: 2
+    set a 2
     # a is set to 2, b is set to 1

-  # a is set to 1, b is unknown
+  # a is set to 0, b is unknown
 ```

 ## vars: array